FOX Business: The Power to Prosper

 Meanwhile, the broader S&P 500 edged 0.03% lower on the year, narrowly snapping a two-year winning streak, while the Nasdaq slipped 1.8%.
 The Russell 2000, which covers a broader swath of smaller names than the other major market averages, posted the worst performance, dropping 5.5%.

 At one end of the spectrum were utilities, health care stocks and consumer staples, all tacking on solid gains during 2011.
 In contrast, financials were pummeled, and basic materials stocks sustained heavy losses.

 In total, seven out of ten of the S&P 500 sectors ended in the green.

 European markets fared much worse, with stock markets in the 17-nation euro zone taking especially heavy beatings.
 The German DAX slid 14.7%, while France's CAC 40 dipped 17%.
 Those two countries represent the biggest economies in the euro zone.
-England, which is a member of the European Union but not its currency bloc, saw its FTSE 100 shed a relatively modest 5.6%.
+Great Britain, which is a member of the European Union but not its currency bloc, saw its FTSE 100 shed a relatively modest 5.6%.
 The broader Euro Stoxx 600 dropped 11.4% in its worst slide since the financial crisis in 2008.